kazimagircan/UrlShortener/README.md

 My idea was to implement a simple web api using the framework.

-I've chosen to implement an URL shortener application with Swagger because swagger uı is very usefull.
+I've chosen to implement an URL shortener application with Swagger because swagger uı is very easy and usefull.

 # Algorithm
 So, how works an URL shortener?